 Supported by: Conducted by:

-It is intended to initiate in early 2017 a sister project that is focussing on the situation in the transmission grids.
+It is intended to initiate in autumn 2017 a sister project that is focussing on the situation in the transmission grids.
 It is envisaged to maintain a close information exchange between the projects in order to havest synergies.

 "Critical Evaluation of Default Values for the GHG Emissions of the Natural Gas Supply Chain"

 This project was motivated by a study carried out by the consulting firm EXERGIA on behalf of the European Commission entitled “Study on Actual GHG Data for Diesel, Petrol, Kerosene, and Natural Gas” – hereafter referred to as the EXERGIA study.
 The EXERGIA study concluded that emissions for the production, processing, transport, storage and distribution of natural gas had been underestimated.

 The goal of the study was to determine the carbon footprint (CF) of natural gas distributed in Germany and in Central EU.
 The carbon footprint determines CO2 emissions, which emerge during the life cycle of a product.
 For the comparability, all occurring emissions are converted into CO2 equivalents.

 Emissions resulting from the production, processing, transport, storage, and distribution of natural gas were considered.
 The utilization of the best data available and the transparency of the calculations was of paramount importance to the project.

 In order to make the results comparable with the EXERGIA study, the model GHGenius in the version 4.03 was used to determine the carbon footprint - the same version of the model as was used by the EXERGIA study.

 For further information, you may download the management summary and the report below.